ahare14/sawatch-challenge-frontend/README.md

 # sawatch-challenge-frontend

-This is app was created to fetch information from an API and have the resulting information displayed in an organized table showing: Year, Make, Model, Displacement, Cylinders, and Class.
+This app was created to fetch information from an API and have the resulting information displayed in an organized table showing: Year, Make, Model, Displacement, Cylinders, and Class.
 There is a series of functions written in JavaScript ES6 to retrieve and sort the data by Model.

 ## Installation